dsfsi/za-bank-risk/README.md

 ## About Dataset

 This repository is an initial pipeline for reading, processing, labelling and classifying unstructured annual reports of South
 African (SA) banks with the aim of identifying financial risk.
-It leveraged work by the Corporate Financial Information Environment
-- Final Report Structure Extractor (CFIE–FRSE) of El-Haj et al. which created a corpus of annual reports of United Kingdom (UK) companies.
+It leveraged work by the Corporate Financial Information Environment-Final Report Structure Extractor (CFIE–FRSE) of El-Haj et al. which created a corpus of annual reports of United Kingdom (UK) companies.

 ## About Data collection methodology